On Agemi-type structural conditions for a system of semilinear wave equations: Introduction

 with real constants $C_{jklm}^{abc}$, the null condition is satisfied if and only if $F_j^{\rm red}(\omega, Y)$ vanishes identically on $\Sph^1\times \R^N$, where

 for $Y=(Y_j)_{1\le j \le N} \in \R^N$ and $\omega=(\omega_1,\omega_2) \in \Sph^1$, with the convention $\omega_0=-1$.

 Recently, a lot of efforts have been made for the study on weaker structural conditions than the null condition mentioned above which ensure the small data global existence (see e.g., \cite{Lind1}, \cite{LR1}, \cite{LR2}, \cite{Ali2}, \cite{Ali3}, \cite{Hos2}, \cite{Kub}, \cite{KK}, \cite{KMuS}, \cite{KMatoS}, \cite{KMatsS}, \cite{K2}, \cite{K3}, \cite{HidYok}, etc).
 It should be emphasized that the situation becomes much more complicated because long-range nonlinear effects must be taken into account.
-In \cite{KMatsS}, the following condition has been introduced: \begin{enumerate} \item[(Ag)] There exists an $N\times N$-matrix valued continuous function ${\mathcal A}={\mathcal A}(\omega)$ on $\Sph^1$, which is a positive-definite symmetric matrix for each $\omega\in \Sph^1$, such that
+In \cite{KMatsS}, the following condition has been introduced: \begin{enumerate} \item[{\bf (Ag)}] \ There exists an $N\times N$-matrix valued continuous function ${\mathcal A}={\mathcal A}(\omega)$ on $\Sph^1$, which is a positive-definite symmetric matrix for each $\omega\in \Sph^1$, such that

 where the symbol $\,\cdot\,$ denotes the standard inner product in $\R^N$. \end{enumerate} After the partial results \cite{Kub}, \cite{Hos2}, \cite{KMuS}, it has been shown in \cite{KMatsS} that (Ag) implies the small data global existence for \eqref{eq_gene}--\eqref{F_explicit} in two space dimensions (see also \cite{KimS}, \cite{Kim}, \cite{LiS} etc., for closely related works).
 We note that this condition is motivated by works of Rentaro Agemi in the late 1990's.
-He tried to find a strucutural conduition which covers not only the standard null condition but also the wave equations with cubic noninear damping such as $\Box v=-(\pa_t v)^3$.
+He tried to find a structural condition which covers not only the standard null condition but also the wave equations with cubic nonlinear damping such as $\Box v=-(\pa_t v)^3$.
 Therefore it would be fair to call this the {\em Agemi-type condition}.
-As for the asymptotic behavior of the global solutions under (Ag), many intersting problems seem left unsolved.
+As for the asymptotic behavior of the global solutions under (Ag), many interesting problems seem left unsolved.
 To the authors' knowledge, only the following two cases (Ag$_+$) and (Ag$_0$) are well-understood:

-\begin{enumerate} \item[(Ag$_+$)] There exist an ${\mathcal A}(\omega)$ as in (Ag) and a positive constant $C$ such that
+\begin{enumerate} \item[{\bf(Ag$_+$)}] \ There exist an ${\mathcal A}(\omega)$ as in (Ag) and a positive constant $C$ such that

 \end{enumerate} Note that \eqref{agemi_plus} is equivalent to

 if (Ag) is satisfied and $F$ is cubic.
 Under (Ag$_+$), the total energy $\|u(t)\|_{E}$ decays like $O((\log t)^{-1/4+\delta})$ as $t\to +\infty$, where $\delta>0$ can be arbitrarily small.
 See \cite{KMatsS} for the detail.